barryclark/jekyll-now/_posts/2018-04-10-Introduction-to-Data-Driven-Documents.md

 * RawData - this will connect my MongoDB Atlas instance in the cloud, and return the followers by date data in json format I created a graph.js file which contains all the d3 functionality.

 The entry point uses one of the d3 built-in data import functions - in this case we are using json, but it caters for a wide range of different data files.
-The method below runs when the index.html page loads - calls the /rawdata method, checks for any error, then passes the json data to the main plotGraph method.
+The method below runs when the index.html page loads - calls the /rawdata method, checks for any errors, then passes the json data to the main plotGraph method.

 ```javascript
 var data;